cumbof/MetaSBT/README.md

 source ~/.bash_profile
 ```

+Please note that `meta-index` is available for Linux and macOS only.

 ### Warning (for macOS users)

 Unfortunately, the CheckM conda package is still not fully compatible with macOS because of its software dependency `pplacer`.
 For this reason, macOS users are strongly encouraged to build a Docker container by running the following command from the `meta-index` root directory in which the Dockerfile is located: